okechukwu0127/okechukwu0127/README.md

 ⚡️ What I do:
 - Software Engineer 👨🏻‍💻
 - Blockchain Programer ₿
-- Speaking at Conferences => Send me a [mail](mailto:okechukwu0127@gmail.com) if you need me at your Conference.
-- Founder of many mobile apps on various stores.
+- Previledged to have deploid series of mobile apps to various stores.
+(Android and iOS)
 - Technical Trainer/Writer 🔖
 - Pro-active in nature 🔥
+- To Speak in your conference => Send me a [mail](mailto:okechukwu0127@gmail.com
 - Play BasketBall 🏀
 - Play PS4/5 (FIFA) 🎮